menej/KulinarikaApp/README.md

 # KulinarikaApp
-An web app that offers the publication of recepies by home cooks.
+A web app that offers the publication of recepies by home cooks.